gsi-ee/go4/README.txt

   Compare to default options, there are additional flags, which can be specified to the make:

+  prefix=<location>
-  prefix=<location>  compiles go4 in the mode, that it can be installed in
+     Compiles go4 in the mode, that it can be installed in specified location.
-                     specified location.
      Directory <location> should exists.
 It can be /usr/local or /usr.
      After compilation one can install go4 with "make install" command.
-If directory
-                     <location>/bin included in PATH variable, no any extra
-                     login script is required to use go4 later.
+     If directory <location>/bin included in PATH variable, no any extra login script is required to use go4 later.

+  withqt=3|4|no
-  withqt=3|4|no   Specifies version of qt, which should be used for gui compilation.
+     Specifies version of qt, which should be used for gui compilation.
      Qt installation will be tested with pkg-config utility.
      If 'withqt' not specified, QTDIR variable will be tested.
      If none 'withqt' and QTDIR are set, first Qt4 and than Qt3 will be tried to used by go4.

+  GO4_OS=Linux|Solaris|Win32
-  GO4_OS=Linux|Solaris|Win32 Defines platform, on which go4 will be compiled.
+     Defines platform, on which go4 will be compiled.
      If not defined, tested via 'uname'.
 Default is Linux.

+  rpath=true|false
-  rpath=true|false  Use -rpath option of linker to include absolute library pathes,
-                    where go4 executables should search for libraries.
+     Use -rpath option of linker to include absolute library pathes, where go4 executables should search for libraries.
 Default is true.
      This option allows to use go4 executable without any additional LD_LIBRARY_PATH variable settings.

+  debug=1
+     Build all libraries with debug symbols.
+Default is off.

   All flags, specified to the make, will be stored together with some environment settings in build/Makefile.gener.
 This allow to reuse same settings for user analysis compilation.